cocos/cocos-docs/en/extension/submit-to-store.md

   - **Package**: **Zip** format, up to **100MB**.
   - **Extension Name**: The name of the plugin extension package, defined in the `package.json` file of the extension package.
   - **Version Number**: Plugin version number, defined in the `package.json` file of the extension package.
-Follow the [semver specification](http://semver.org/lang/zh-CN/) for writing conventions.
+Follow the [semver specification [zh]](http://semver.org/lang/zh-CN/) for writing conventions.
   - **Creator Version Requirements**: The plugin's requirements for the Creator version.

   Click **Next** to enter the **Submit for review** page after completing the filling.